shaurya0406/HackKU-2021/README.md

 - Maximum number of downstream connections to accept

 The signal strength of a potential upstream connection is represented by RSSI (Received Signal Strength Indication) of the beacon frames of the potential parent node.
 To prevent nodes from forming a weak upstream connection, MESH implements an RSSI threshold mechanism for beacon frames.
 If a node detects a beacon frame with an RSSI below a preconfigured threshold, the transmitting node will be disregarded when forming an upstream connection.

+### Communication Protocol
+**Our product is not using HTTPS or MQTT.
+Instead we have implemented a whole new concept.**

+Every WiFi modem along with its RSSI Values, broadcasts **Sub Channel State (CSI) Values** for MAC address etc. This also consumes a lot of power so why not make good use of it.
+We will broadcast our encrypted data throughout the mesh in a compressed JSON script.
+All the other nodes will just capture this data by tuning into the fundamental frequency of the radio waves and will update their status.

+**With this simple concept we have also enabled fault-tolerance as each device acts as a backup for the other.**

 ## Challenges we ran into: